22 key points

 Knowledge-Generating AI

-Collective & Evolving AI
+Collective & Evolutionary AI

-Xtractis robots infinitely perfect their induction (resp. abduction) strategies to discover increasingly efficient models (resp. increasingly satisfactory solutions) without human supervision, first in competition, then in cooperation.
+XTRACTIS robots infinitely perfect their induction (resp. abduction) strategies to discover increasingly efficient models (resp. increasingly satisfactory solutions) without human supervision, first in competition, then in cooperation.

-Frugal AI
+Frugal & Adaptive AI

-Xtractis uses evenly small or big data.
+XTRACTIS uses evenly small or big data.
 It manages low-quality or low-quantity data without imputation, i.e., without introducing bias in data before processing.

 When the volume of data is limited, it induces models with higher predictive capacity than the best open-source AI techniques.
-The predictive capacity is also higher when comparing the models from different techniques at iso-complexity (similar model structure).
+The predictive capacity is also higher when comparing the models from different techniques at iso-complexity (comparable model structure).

 Human-Centric AI